-Here we answer some common questions about home birth to help you make an informed decision.
+There are pros and cons to giving birth at home.
+Here we answer common questions about the advantages and disadvantages of home birth to help you make an informed decision.

-Midwives usually provide all care for women who plan a home birth but we look at all your options for support here.
+Midwives usually provide care and support for women who plan a home birth, but there are other options available.

-This article discusses how to help your partner feel confident about a home birth if they have uncertainties or concerns about it.
+This article discusses how to help your partner feel confident about a home birth if they have uncertainties or concerns about you giving birth at home.

 Here we look at research surrounding home birth (specifically the Birthplace Study 2011) including information about safety, benefits and risks for women and their babies.

 When it comes to home birth, the concerns over the risk of a medical emergency can put some people off.
 Here are the facts about home birth when complications arise.